 The 93% Club Penryn

-“By talking to other students who had similar academic backgrounds to me, I realised we all shared similar experiences yet there was no space for this type of conversation or representation on campus”, says Emma on the process of establishing a club in Penryn.
+“By talking to other students who had similar academic backgrounds to me, I realised we all shared similar experiences, yet there was no space for this type of conversation or representation on campus”, said Emma on the process of establishing a club in Penryn.

-Emma says that setting up a club “was the best way to create a community on campus that represents the voices of state educated students whilst providing guidance and support from a national network of like-minded individuals who all share a similar vision.
+Emma said that setting up a club “was the best way to create a community on campus that represents the voices of state-educated students whilst providing guidance and support from a national network of like-minded individuals who all share a similar vision.
 I got in contact with the relevant people to help me set up our club, found a small team of students who believed in our mission, and The 93% Club Penryn was created and affiliated within two weeks.”

 The 93% Club was founded in 2016 by Sophie Pender, then a student at the University of Bristol, and has expanded to over 30 clubs at universities around the UK, including one in Exeter, which was founded last July.

-Summarising the aims of the club in Penryn, Emma says: “I want state-educated voices from both the University of Exeter and Falmouth University to be amplified and validated.”
+Summarising the aims of the club in Penryn, Emma said: “I want state-educated voices from both the University of Exeter and Falmouth University to be amplified and validated.”